hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 07: Tree Breadth First Search.md

  traverse([[12], [7,1], [9, 10, null, 5]])
 ````
 - The time complexity of the above algorithm is `O(N)`, where `N` is the total number of nodes in the tree.
 This is due to the fact that we traverse each node once.
--The space complexity of the above algorithm will be `O(N)` as we need to return a list containing the level order traversal.
+- The space complexity of the above algorithm will be `O(N)` as we need to return a list containing the level order traversal.
 We will also need `O(N)` space for the queue.
 Since we can have a maximum of `N/2` nodes at any level (this could happen only at the lowest level), therefore we will need `O(N)` space to store them in the queue.

 ## Zigzag Traversal (medium) 🌴
 https://leetcode.com/problems/binary-tree-zigzag-level-order-traversal/